Colleges by Location

 Being a member of a student organization will make you connect better with your fellow students and enjoy your college years more.

 There is a drama club you can join if acting is something that interests you.
-For individuals with an interest in media and communication, University of California, Riverside publishes its own newspaper and has its own radio station.
+You have a passion for media and communication?
+University of California, Riverside publishes its own newspaper and has its own radio station.

 Student Services

-There are emergency phone and alarm devices available around the clock.
+There are 24-hour emergency phone and alarm devices.
 The dormitory entrances are electronically operated.
 There is a security patrol that operates 24 hours a day.
-Theer is a nighttime transportation/escort service.
+The transport/escort service operates during late hours.

 All in all, campus life at University of California, Riverside is rich and vibrant and provides all you need for a comfortable stay.